EdgarAllenExile/notehub/02. Projects/az-204/practice-question-nodes.md

 - the : character lets you define and set namespaces for keys in a KV
 - Enabling CORS on the CLI is actually just as simple as az webapp cors add
 - If you want to read an item from a cosmos db you must supply the id and partition key
+- Dedicated name spaces for each event hubs tenant offers the highest data and performance isolation in multi tenant environments
+-

 ## Incorrect Answers & Explanations